superwzx/wDialog/README.md

 # wDialog
-wDialog is a jQuery Modal Dialog plugin.
+wDialog is a jquery dialog plugin.